oracle/graal/substratevm/README.md

 compilation, and will therefore miss out on the performance advantages.
-To be able to build a highly optimized native executable, we run an aggressive static analysis that requires a closed-world assumption, which means that all classes and all bytecodes that are reachable at runtime must be known at build time.
+To be able to build a highly optimized native executable, we run an aggressive static analysis that requires a closed-world assumption, which means that all classes and all bytecodes that are reachable at runtime must be known at build-time.
 Therefore, it is not possible to load new data that have not been available during ahead-of-time compilation.
 Continue reading to the [GraalVM Native Image Compatibility and Optimization Guide](Limitations.md).